bnulzq/NH3-emission/Data/README.md

 Ground-based NH3 concentration measurements, Available from AMoN: https://nadp.slh.wisc.edu/networks/ammonia-monitoring-network/, EMEP: http://ebas-data.nilu.no/, and EANET: https://www.eanet.asia/.

-**Note:**: The units of datasets are different, you need to convert µg m^−3^ to ppbv (I use a factor of 1.44 assuming 25 ℃ temperature and 1 atmosphere pressure).
+**Note**: The units of datasets are different, you need to convert µg m^−3^ to ppbv (I use a factor of 1.44 assuming 25 ℃ temperature and 1 atmosphere pressure).

 ### IASI